John R. Velazquez: Racing career

 In the 2012 Belmont Stakes, Velazquez won his third Triple Crown Race aboard Union Rags.
-Later in the year, he won the Breeders' Cup Mile on the gelding Wise Dan, who went on to become a two-time American Horse of the Year in 2012 and 2013 with Velazquez as his regular rider.
+Later in the year, he won the Breeders' Cup Mile on the gelding Wise Dan, who became a two-time American Horse of the Year in 2012 and 2013 with Velazquez as his regular rider.
 Also in 2012, Velazquez was inducted into the National Museum of Racing and Hall of Fame.
 He was introduced by Pletcher, whom Velazquez thanked, saying: "Todd's been my number one supporter for many, many years ...
 The marriage is still going, right, Todd?
 Almost as long as my marriage with Leona."

 Velazquez reached several milestones in 2013.
 On June 14, he won his 5,000th race at Belmont Park aboard Galloping Giraffe.
 He became Saratoga's all-time winningest rider on July 27, with his 694th victory at that track aboard Unitarian.
-On October 13, Velazquez became the all-time leading money winner among North American jockeys, surpassing Pat Day in the ninth race at Belmont aboard the filly Bit Bustin.
+On October 13, he became the all-time leading money winner among North American jockeys, surpassing Pat Day in the ninth race at Belmont aboard the filly Bit Bustin.
 After that race, his earnings reached $297,922,320 in career purses.
 His year ended abruptly during the Breeders' Cup weekend at Santa Anita on November 2 when his mount in the Juvenile Fillies fractured her leg and fell, throwing Velazquez, who was struck by one of the trailing horses.
-Velazquez was taken to hospital, and had his spleen removed.
+He was taken to hospital and had his spleen removed.

 Velazquez returned to the track in late January 2014 at Gulfstream Park in Florida.
 Later that year, he became the all-time leading money winner in the history of jockeying and the first whose earnings surpassed $300 million.

 Velazquez won the 2017 Kentucky Derby riding Always Dreaming.
 At the 2017 Breeders' Cup, he won both the Distaff with Forever Unbridled and the Mile with World Approval.
 This brought his lifetime total to fifteen, tying him for the second-most wins in Breeders' Cup history with Jerry Bailey, behind only Mike Smith.

-On November 30, 2018, Velazquez earned his win number 6000 aboard Singapore Trader, trained by Todd Pletcher.
+On November 30, 2018, Velazquez earned win number 6000 aboard Singapore Trader, trained by Todd Pletcher.

-On May 18, 2019 at Preakness Stakes Velazquez was thrown from the saddle off at the start of the race by Bodexpress, with the horse running without Velazquez for the duration of the race.
+On May 18, 2019, in the Preakness Stakes he was thrown off at the start of the race by Bodexpress, with the horse running riderless for the duration of the race.

-On September 5, 2020, Velazquez would win his third Kentucky Derby after riding Authentic to victory.
-On May 1, 2021, Velasquez rode Medina Spirit, trained by the two-time Triple Crown winner Bob Baffert, to victory the 147th Kentucky Derby at Churchill Downs.
+On September 5, 2020, Velazquez won his third Kentucky Derby after riding Authentic to victory.
+On May 1, 2021, he rode Medina Spirit, trained by two-time Triple Crown winner Bob Baffert, to victory in the 147th Kentucky Derby at Churchill Downs.
 However, Medina Spirit tested positive for betamethasone after the race and was disqualified by the Kentucky Horse Racing Commission on February 21, 2022.

+On July 5, 2025, Velazquez won the 2025 Indiana Derby riding Tip Top Thomas.